tszalay/PoreView/README.md

-CrampFit
+PoreView
 ========

-An open source Matlab alternative to pClamp's ClampFit utility, along with a cached file loader for greatly simplified file access.
+An open source Matlab data viewer based loosely on pClamp's ClampFit utility, along with a cached file loader for greatly simplified file access.